 Make Sure the Bike Fits the Child

 Note that once you have bought a kid’s bike, you might have to adjust it slightly to suit your child.
 First, set the saddle to a height that the child’s legs are close to straight in the extended position.
 If this means that the saddle is so high that your child has difficulty mounting and dismounting, and feels insecure, then you may have to start off with it a bit lower.
-The correct height will give more pedaling efficiency, but to start with your child has to first achieve the ability to balance while pedaling.
+The correct height will give more pedaling efficiency.
+However, your child has to first learn to balance while pedaling.
 First comes balance, then comes balance and speed!

 Also, take a good look at the handlebars.
 Many bikes (including adult’s bikes) are sold with excessively wide handlebars.
 This is to accommodate all possible arm lengths.
 However, if the width is too wide for your child, it will make learning to ride a bike harder.
-You can always have a bike shop remove an inch or two from each side, for a cost of about $30 per bike.
+You can always have a bike shop remove an inch or two from each side, for a reasonable cost.

 Assume Nothing When you Teach a Child to Ride a Bike